6639835/X-Plane-KeyboardInput/CONTRIBUTING.md

-# Contributing to ZIBO Keyboard Input Plugin
+# Contributing to Universal FMC Keyboard Input Plugin

-Thank you for your interest in contributing to the ZIBO Keyboard Input Plugin!
-This document provides guidelines and information for contributors.
+Thank you for your interest in contributing to the Universal FMC Keyboard Input Plugin!
+This document provides guidelines and information for contributors working on this multi-aircraft keyboard input system.

 ## 📋 Code of Conduct